 When you have a good dentist, it’s amazing what they can teach you.
 But how much does that dentist earn, and how long does it take to pay off dental school debt?

-A couple of years ago, I switched dentists — from one that was chronically late to another who runs very much on time.
+A few years ago, I switched dentists — from one that was chronically late to another that runs very much on time.
 Not only did it make the appointment much more pleasant, but I learned a few things along the way.

 Dentists also come to the rescue when those nagging, debilitating tooth pains come along.
 It’s really tough to operate when you feel that throbbing sensation and intense headache from a sore tooth.
 Dentists to the rescue!

 Along with being our heroes from time to time and having a fulfilling career of ensuring healthy teeth and gums, a dentist can earn a nice living, too.
 The median dentist salary is $164,010 per year, according to the Bureau of Labor Statistics.

 I must admit that I was surprised when I saw that number.
 I always thought dentists earn more than that.
 Then I learned the major factors that impact how much a dentist can make.